jacksonrl/ffmpeg-webui/README.md

 The goal is to have a decent general purpose converter, suplimented with several stand alone "one off" tools that usualy require finding a script on stack overflow.

-Another goal is to eventually port this to electron
+Another goal is to eventually port this to electron.

 Currently the image and video codecs are separate.
-Long term I would like to use https://github.com/Yahweasel/libav.js/ instead of ffmpeg.wasm, building a custom ffmpeg cli that support all videos and images in one wasm file, this way you can convert from eg. h264 to avif, and this would make a native port easier as well, as it would all use the same ffmpeg cli commands.
+Long term I would like to use https://github.com/Yahweasel/libav.js/ instead of ffmpeg.wasm and jsquash, building a custom ffmpeg cli that supports all videos and images in one wasm file, this way you can convert from eg. h264 to avif, and this would make a native port easier as well, as it would all use the same ffmpeg cli commands.